ABOUT US

 From the minute you walk through the front door and find a full grown black bear smiling at you, there's a surprise at every turn!
 The best way to describe this wonderful place is — WOW!
 They have everything and more when it comes to home furnishings!

-Martha (Daughter) and Tom Baker (owner)
+Martha (owner) and Tom Baker (founding father)

 "We try to surprise people, and we don't miss too much," says owner Tom Baker, who has owned and operated the 12,000 sq.' facility in East Bloomfield since 1986 and celebrates 30 years in business this year.
 "If you're into any kind of decorating, and it doesn't make any difference what style it is, you can find something you'll love here.
 We just happen to show a lot of lodge and cottage decor because of where we're located.
 We started focusing on that 8 or 9 years ago, and it's been a good niche for us.
 We're probably one of the strongest stores in Western New York, but you can find something from every style of decor here, in some shape or form."